cindym02/E2E-AWS-Instance/How-To-Steps.md

 # Create a new database called ‘e2e'
 create database e2e;

-# Create a new table called ‘h1n1’ that lives within the ‘e2e’ database
+# Refer to .py file: Create a new table called ‘h1n1’ that lives within the ‘e2e’ database
 !pip install pymysql
 from sqlalchemy import create_engine import sqlalchemy